wszmyd/fpgsha/README.md

-# sha512 algorithm implementation on FPGA
+# Hardware implementation of the sha512 function